xavierigneous/Single-Wheel-Hoverboard/README.md

 # Single-Wheel-Hoverboard
-Its my new project, "Single Wheel Hoverboard".
-It has bagged first prize for innovative projects in my college.
-This hoverboard is the property of AVISCAR Inc.
+Its my new project, "Single Wheel Hoverboard".This hoverboard is the property of 'Bridge Motors Inc.'.